EinarAndreas/combat_tests/reanalysis/Fadi_Towfic_generic_medicine/towfic_et_at.md

 ## MBP        6   MBP       MBP 4634633002    F    other    GSM996658
 ```

-The "covariate"-coloumn is made based on the "code"-coloumn, but might not match  to what were actually used.
+The "covariate"-coloumn is made based on the "code"-coloumn, but might not match  to what were actually used for all samples.
 The last two coloumns are from the GEO deposit and reveal that 3 of the samples do not have data and are taken out.

+The nameing convention seeme to differ slightly between the Table S1 and the text in Towfic et al. This is our interpretation of covariate labels and its corresponding name in the text.
+- **DP** refferd to as GA (but not GA as in table S1)
+- **N** refferd to as "generic"
+- **M** reffered to as "medium"
+- **RS** reffered to as "reference standard""

 ```r